pradeepsinngh/pradeepsinngh.github.io/_site/README.md

-# KingSidharth.com
+# pradeepsinngh.github.io

-Source code of my personal website.
+Source code of my personal website is from Sidharth.
 Built with [Jekyll](http://jekyllrb.com) &  and served from [GitHub](http://github.com).

 ## License

-Keeping the source files open so others can learn - like I learned from His Awesomeness [Zac Holman's](https://github.com/holman/holman.github.com).
+Keeping the source files open so others can learn - like I learned from His Awesomeness [Zac Holman's](https://github.com/holman/holman.github.com) and Sidharth.
 Fork around, learn around.

 But **NOT** giving it an open source license because - hey my photos and many others things aren't open source.
 So all fair **use for learning & reference purposes** is good to go!